 \section{Introduction}

-Symmetry and equivariance play pivotal roles in the advancement of deep learning \citep{zhang1988shift, kondor2018generalization, bronstein2021geometric, Cohen2016Group, weiler2019e2cnn, zaheer2017deep, cohen2016steerable}.
+Symmetry play pivotal roles in the advancement of deep learning \citep{zhang1988shift, kondor2018generalization, bronstein2021geometric, Cohen2016Group, weiler2019e2cnn, zaheer2017deep, cohen2016steerable}.
 Specifically, equivariant convolution \citep{cohen2016steerable, esteves2018learning} and graph neural networks \citep{Garcia2021EN, thomas2018tensor, cohen2019gauge}, which integrate symmetries into the design of the architectures, have demonstrated notable success in modeling complex data.
-By constructing a model inherently equivariant to the transformations of relevant symmetry groups, we ensure automatic generalization across these transformations.
-This enhances not only the model's robustness to distributional shifts but also its sample efficiency \citep{geiger2022e3nn, Walters2021ECCO, liao2023equiformerv2}.
-Furthermore, Noether's theorem establishes a relationship between conserved quantities and symmetry groups \citep{kosmann2011noether}.
-Consequently, neural networks that preserve these symmetries are poised to generate physically more accurate predictions \citep{wang2022approximately, wang2020incorporating, helwig2023group}.
+By constructing a model inherently equivariant to the symmetry group governing transformations of a physical system, we ensure automatic generalization across these transformations.
+This enhances not only the model's robustness to distributional shifts but also its sample efficiency \citep{geiger2022e3nn, Walters2021ECCO, wang2020incorporating, helwig2023group, liao2023equiformerv2}.

-A limitation of many existing equivariant models is they assume that data has perfect symmetry matching the models' equivariance.
-This means they are learning functions that are strictly invariant or equivariant under given group actions.
-However, this can be overly restrictive, especially when the data does not possess perfect symmetry or exhibits less symmetry than what the model accounts for.
-For instance, \cite{wang2023general} indicates that imposing incorrect or irrelevant symmetries may hurt performance. \cite{smidt2021finding} found that the equivariant models fail to learn when the output has lower symmetry than the input and the models themselves. \cite{wang2022approximately} empirically shows that approximately equivariant models outperform models with no symmetry bias and those with strict symmetry in learning fluid dynamics.

-Consequently, several recent works have focused on relaxing strict equivariance constraints and designing approximately equivariant networks.
-For instance, \cite{Elsayed2020Revisiting} showed that relaxing strict spatial weight sharing in conventional 2D convolution can improve image classification accuracy. \cite{finzi2021residual} suggested substituting equivariant layers with a combination of those layers and non-equivariant MLP layers for modeling soft equivariances.
-Lastly, \cite{wang2022approximately} proposed a relaxed group convolution that introduces additional relaxed weights into regular group convolution.
-The relaxed weights are additional trainable parameters that are initialized as equal but can vary across group elements during training to break to strict equivariance of the models.